twolfson/twolfson.com/articles/startup-time-investing.md

 One thing you'll notice that's not on this list, is how much time each of these tasks takes.

-The nuance is that each task can be fast or slow, depending on how much time has been invested in the process. **This is where our article will focus: figuring out when to trade-off between executing a task vs investing in a better process for it.**
+The nuance is that each task can be fast or slow, depending on how much time has been invested in the process. **This is the nuance we'll be discussing.<br/>i.e. The task takes time (usage), making it faster takes time (investing), and how do we balance those.**

 - How much time is spent on a task?
   - e.g. Does it take 5 minutes to do?
 1 hour?
 Are multiple people involved?